Caring for Caregivers: The 5 Keys to Employee Safety in Healthcare.

 In a recent study, 75% of informal caregivers reported having injured themselves while lifting and handling a patient.
 Formal caregivers are exposed to the same level of risk – if not more – as they are required to quickly and effectively lift and handle multiple patients a day in various different ways.

 We recommend approaching this issue proactively and not retrospectively because an injury from lifting could be bad enough to rob a carer of good health and their career.
-Proper training and physical equipment like hoists are essential so caregivers can perform their tasks and support their patients safely.
+In this regard, proper health and safety training, like those provided by companies similar to Team 1 Academy, along with the provision of physical equipment like hoists, are essential so caregivers can perform their tasks and support their patients safely.
+Regular safety training equips caregivers with the knowledge and techniques necessary to mitigate risks and prevent potential injuries, ensuring they can continue providing quality care without compromising their well-being.

 5. Respect & Support Carer Mental Health